 The small simple things that we too often take for granted that we forget to take time out to stop and see and hear.

-I feel that I have somehow tuned into the rhythm of the earth, the ocean, trees that whisper with the breeze, a bird song - the sounds of nature, of life.
+I feel that I have somehow tuned into the rhythm of the earth, the ocean tides, trees that whisper with the breeze, sunsets.
+Nature's magnificence and the mysterious essence of life.

 I thrill at the beauty of a sunset over the ocean, grains of sand beneath my feet, dappled light filtered through leaves, glistening raindrops, rainbows, moonlit nights and ink-jet star studded skies but sadly I also deeply feel and despair at the destruction being wrought by man of this wonder that is our home.